Bishop’s Stortford College, East Herts

 Around average for this quality of school.
 Pre-Prep ranges from £3,136 to £3,197 per term.
 Prep runs from £4,842 for a day pupil in years 3-4, to £5,427 for years 5-8.
 In the senior school, year 9-11 fees are £6,783 for a day pupil, and £6,844 in the sixth form.

 Boarders’ fees range from £7,453 (weekly) to £8,173 (full) for Prep pupils (with flexi boarding available from £72 for one night); £8,436 (2 days) to £10,941 (full) in Senior School; and £8,516 (2 days) to £11,079 (full) in the sixth form.
 The fees are slightly higher for overseas boarders.

 THE MUDDY VERDICT

 GOOD FOR: Those who feel excited by the opportunities that a large school with excellent facilities can afford, and parents who like the idea of continuity in their child’s education.
 There’s so much to get involved in here from a young age, so it would suit children who are ambitious and relish the idea of getting stuck in.
 Also, those who want to try boarding can get a feel for it before committing full-time, thanks to the boarding houses’ open-door policy to day pupils, and flexi boarding options.

 NOT FOR: The three-schools-in-one model and the vast campus-style site might be overwhelming for some (although pre-prep is nicely self-contained so as not to feel too scary for the little ones).

 DARE TO DISAGREE?
 Be my guest!
-There’s a pre-prep open morning on 27 April, a whole College open morning on 21 September (9.30am – 1pm), a sixth form open morning on 12 October (from 10.15am) and a prep school open morning on 9 November at 9.45am.
+There’s a whole College open morning on 21 September (9.30am – 1pm), a sixth form open morning on 12 October (from 10.15am) and a prep school open morning on 9 November at 9.45am.
 Find out more and book a place here.